Free Democratic Party: 2021–present

 Christian Dürr is the party chairman, having succeeded Christian Lindner in May 2025.

 In 2021, the FDP returned to the Saxony-Anhalt state parliament after five years of absence.
 They had similar success in Baden-Württemberg and Mecklenburg-Vorpommern, but faced setbacks in Baden-Württemberg, Berlin and Rhineland-Palatinate.

 In the September 2021 federal election, the CDU/CSU under Armin Laschet was defeated.
 The FDP saw both its vote share and number of seats grow, to 11.5% and 92 seats respectively.
 As a result, the SPD, Greens, and FDP entered talks to form an Ampelkoalition (traffic light coalition).
 In the agreement finalized on 24 November, the FDP held four federal ministries in the Scholz cabinet (Finance, Justice, Digital and Transport and Education and Research).

 After the comeback in the Federal Government, the FDP saw poor approval in national opinion polls, and started falling out of multiple state parliaments.
 In March 2022, the FDP didn't win any seats in Saarland.
 Then in October it lost all 11 of their seats in Lower Saxony.
 It also lost all 12 seats in the 2023 Berlin repeat state election, and in May they lost over half their seats in North Rhine-Westphalia and Schleswig-Holstein.
 In the 2023 Bavarian state election, where Martin Hagen led the party, it lost all 11 seats.
-The FDP were similarly wiped out in the 2024 Thuringian state election, where Thomas Kemmerich lost his party's 5 seats, again in the 2024 Saxony state election, where the FDP achieved less than 1% of the vote, and lastly in the 2025 Hamburg state election, where the party lost its last constituency sit, making a total of six states where the party was wiped out since 2021.
+The FDP were similarly wiped out in the 2024 Thuringian state election, where Thomas Kemmerich lost his party's 5 seats, again in the 2024 Saxony state election, where the FDP achieved less than 1% of the vote, and lastly in the 2025 Hamburg state election, where the party lost its last constituency seat, making a total of six states where the party was wiped out since 2021.

-In the 2024 European Parliament elections the party kept on 5 seats, coming in sixth, behind the newly formed BSW.
+In the 2024 European Parliament election the party kept on 5 seats, coming in sixth, behind the newly formed BSW.